yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 Now we get to train the robot we setup in the real world in simulation via RL.
 We provide a baseline training script for visual Proximal Policy Optimization (PPO), which accepts environment id and the env configuration json file so that we can train on an environment aligned with the real world.

-For the SO100GraspCube-v1 environment we have the following already tuned script
+For the SO100GraspCube-v1 environment we have the following already tuned script (uses about 8-10GB of GPU memory)

 ```bash
 seed=42